 We woke up a few hours earlier than planned on Monday because there was an earthquake.
 Slightly terrifying, but it got our adreniline pumping for our last day in Tokyo.
 After another continental breakfast and ice cream at a Lindt shoppe, we met up with one of my friend’s friends who was going to take us to hang out in Shibuya.

-He took us to the famous crossing, a ramen place where you place your order using a vending machine, this cool [touristy] department store called Loft, and an arcade with a ton of Japanese photo booths with various effects.
+He took us to the famous crossing, a ramen place where you place your order using a vending machine, a department store called Loft, and an arcade with a ton of Japanese photo booths with various effects.
 The one we ended up in gave us all lipstick, huge eyes, and “egg-shaped” faces.
 Crazy, technology these days.

 From there, he took us to east Tokyo, where he and his friends usually hang out, away from all the crowds.
-We enjoyed the sights on the water then went to see an old temple.
+We enjoyed the sights on the water, then went to see a temple.

 Our last meal in Tokyo was shared in unintentional silence; it was just so delicious, none of us stopped eating to talk.
 After dinner, we headed back to our hotel to enjoy our memory foam beds one last time before our early morning flight.

 I loved Tokyo.
-The people were super friendly, stylish, and chill— at least from a tourist’s perspective.
 It reminded me a lot of New York.
 And we all know how much I love New York… Wouldn’t mind going back one day (especially since I didn’t get to go to the Tsukiji Fish Market or Ghibli Museum).